openedx/open-edx-proposals/oeps/oep-0046-arch-ddd-domains.rst

   Open edX, **Supporting** if it has Open edX specifics, but isn't **Core**, or **Generic** if it has no Open edX business context.

   There should be **no** synchronous communication between separate subdomains.
+Any exceptions to this must be documented in this OEP.

+  Business logic should also **not** be distributed between subdomains.
+For instance, if the Marketing or Purchasing systems need to calculate a discount, it should be based solely on data in their databases, and code in their repositories, rather than requiring api calls to other subdomains.

 Bounded Context:
   A single service inside a Subdomain.
 Each Bounded Context owns its own data storage,